 “In a way though, the certainty of death was easier than this uncertain life.
 The path forward would seem obvious if only I knew how many months or years I had left.
-Tell me three months, I’d spent time with family.
+Tell me three months, I’d spend time with family.
 Tell me one year, I’d have a plan (write the book).
 Give me 10 years, I’d get back to treating diseases.
 The pedestrian truth that you live one day at a time didn’t help.
 What was I supposed to do with that day?”

-Dr. Paul Kalanithi on living with stage IV lung cancer
+— Dr. Paul Kalanithi on living with stage IV lung cancer

 Before I was diagnosed with cancer, I had no true sense of how precarious our existence is or of how uncertain my future had probably always been.
 Then, on November 3, 2011, I learned that the course of my entire life could change in just a single day.
 I was at home recovering from hysterectomy surgery and awaiting the final results of my pathology report.
 At about 10:15 or 10:30 that morning the telephone rang and a quick glance at the call display confirmed that it was my gynecologist’s office.
-The memory will forever be seared in my mind, I was still in my pajamas and resting in my favorite chair in the living room.
-As I picked up the phone I tried to be composed, but in just a few seconds my heart was racing and I was consumed by a feeling of dread so intense that I could hardly breathe.
-In a calm voice the nurse informed me that my gynecologist would like to see me immediately, if possible he wanted me to come to his office at 5 p.m. that evening.
-Prohibited from divulging any medical information, she ended our discusion by requesting that I bring a friend or family member with me.
-In a matter of minutes my life had been thrown into turmoil and my cancer journey had begun.
+I was still in my pajamas and resting in my favorite livingroom chair.
+What happened next is something that I will always associate with how completely fragile life is.

-Following my examination, my mother and I were assembled in one of the conference rooms with Dr. Ghatage and a team of other physicians.
+Following my examination, we were assembled in one of the conference rooms with Dr. Ghatage and a team of other physicians.
 The seriousness of my situation began to register as I looked across the table at four of five white-coated medical professionals.
 Dr. Ghatage explained that he wanted to perform surgery as soon as possible.
-This news was overwhelming, especially considering that I had just undergone a total abdominal hysterectomy.
+This news was too overwhelming, especially considering the fact that just weeks earlier I had undergone a total abdominal hysterectomy.
 “I just had a hysterectomy and now I’m dying of cancer,” I tearfully blurted out.
-“You’re not dying, I’ll inform you if you are dying,” a voice immediately responded.
-These rational words jolted me back to reality, and before we left I signed a consent form for a laparotomy—a specialized procedure in which abdominal organs are removed, biopsied or repaired and a definitive diagnosis can be made.
+“You’re not dying, I’ll inform you if you are dying,” a firm voice immediately responded.
+These rational words jolted me back to reality, and before I left I signed a consent form for a laparotomy—a highly specialized oncology procedure in which abdominal organs are removed, biopsied or repaired and a definitive diagnosis can be made.